-Minnesota’s GOP is pushing for more restrictions on fetal tissue research at public universities after a news outlet supported by local Tea Party groups implicated the university in an illegal exchange of fetal tissue.
+Minnesota’s GOP is pushing for more restrictions on fetal tissue research at public universities after a news outlet supported by local Tea Party groups

 State Rep. Abigail Whelan (R-Anoka) in an opinion piece for the Star Tribune last week wrote that she was “appalled to learn that the University of Minnesota participates in research on aborted human fetal organs.”

-The Republican backlash against fetal tissue research began after therelease of surreptitiously recorded, highly edited videos published by an anti-choice front group called the Center for Medical Progress (CMP).
+The Republican backlash against fetal tissue research began after the release of surreptitiously recorded, highly edited videos published by an anti-choice front group called the Center for Medical Progress (CMP).
 Those videos were edited in an attempt to show that Planned Parenthood engaged in the illegal sale of fetal tissue.
 While Planned Parenthood donates fetal tissue and receives some compensation to pay for obtaining and preserving the tissue, officials have denied profiting from it.
 Many GOP lawmakers have launched investigations into Planned Parenthood, but those investigations have turned up no wrongdoing.

 Minnesota Gov. Mark Dayton (D) refused to order an investigation into the state’s Planned Parenthood chapter, despite push back from anti-choice legislators and activists.
 Dayton told reporters in July that he did not want to spend taxpayer money on an unnecessary investigation.